tyleragreen/tyleragreen-site/_posts/2016-04-24-denvers-a-line-opens-with-fanfare.md

   <img src="http://i2.wp.com/www.tyleragreen.com/blog_files/2016-04-a-line/a_train_31.jpg?resize=676%2C448" alt="The tracks at Union Station have a neat roof structure!
 Which doesn't provide much actual roof-age.
 But it makes for cool photos!
 Two buildings in development can be seen at the end of the platforms, which will provide even more residential and retail buzz for the LoDo area." data-recalc-dims="1" />

   <p class="wp-caption-text">
     The tracks at Union Station have a neat roof structure!
-Which doesn&#8217;t provide much actual roof-age.
+Which doesn't provide much actual roof-age.
 But it makes for cool photos!
 Two buildings in development can be seen at the end of the platforms, which will provide even more residential and retail buzz for the LoDo area.
   </p>
 </div>